 The training is conducted for Group company management (Department Manager and Section Manager level) in Japan through e-learning.
-With the goal of getting management to practice appropriate diversity management, the training imparts knowledge of labor management, the Group's system, and the knowledge and behavior required of an Ikuboss\.
+This program is mainly intended to ensure that the workforce practices appropriate diversity management, and to renew their knowledge of human rights, diversity and inclusion, labor management knowledge, and the Group's systems.